gbinal/p-o-d.github.com/index.md

 --------------
 This section is a list of definitions and principles used to guide the project.

-2-1 [Open Data Principles](http://project-open-data.github.com/principles/) - The set of open data principles.
+2-1 [Open Data Principles](http://project-open-data.github.com/principles/) - The set of open data principles..

 2-2 [Open Standards](http://project-open-data.github.com/open-standards/) - The definition for open standards.